 We sell Schmidt Edelux lights with connectors already attached to a 60 cm (23″) wire, but if you use a headlight from Busch & Müller or another brand, you will have to attach your own connectors.
 Even with an Edelux light, it makes sense to cut the wires exactly to the length you need (but not too short!), rather than wrap extra wires around your bike’s fork blades.

 Attaching connectors to your headlight is not difficult.
 The whole process takes me less than 15 minutes.
-Tools you need:
+These instructions show how to solder the connectors to the wires.
+It’s even easier (and you get a better connection) with a special crimping tool.

 - Connectors, heat-shrink tubing (come with Edelux light, also available separately from Compass Bicycles)